proxytranslation/user-docs/dashboard/cookbook/hubspotforms.md

 ## Method #1: Proxy

-The proxy approach traces he structure of the main and form domains via linked projects.
+The proxy approach traces the structure of the main and form domains via linked projects.
 Affected JS resources/endpoints are overridden and the responses marked as translatable.

 ### Project Creation & Setup

 HubSpot uses several external domains to drive a form.
 You will see [https://js.hsforms.net/forms/v2.js](https://js.hsforms.net/forms/v2.js) referenced in the page source.
 This file itself references [https://forms.hubspot.com](https://forms.hubspot.com), which is where the translatable form contents are coming from.

 Domains used by a HubSpot form are related to the main project and each other in the following manner: